python/cpython/Doc/library/asyncio-protocol.rst

 .. method:: SubprocessTransport.close()

-   Ask the subprocess to stop by calling the :meth:`terminate` method if the subprocess hasn't returned yet, and close transports of all pipes (*stdin*, *stdout* and *stderr*).
+   Kill the subprocess by calling the :meth:`kill` method if the subprocess hasn't returned yet, and close transports of all pipes (*stdin*, *stdout* and *stderr*).